surajondev/awesome-web3.0/README.md

 I do believe in Web3.
 So remove any doubts from your mind regarding web3 and let's get started.

+---

-A collection of awesome resources to learn Web 3.0.
+This repository is contsist of collection of awesome resources to learn Web 3.0.

 - [Blockchain](#blockchain)
 - [Ethereum](#ethereum)